Skip to Content

 • Plug your router into your computer using an Ethernet cable

-• Close all computer programmes before proceeding further
+• Close all computer programs before proceeding further

 • Type speedtest.btwholesale.com into your internet browser